 I wrote a master's thesis on the topic of Divination within the Christian tradition.

 I spoke on this thesis at a Graduate Symposium at Stanford University in 2008.

-I’ve appeared several times on three local radio shows over the years here in Portland, talking about astrology.
+I’ve appeared several times on local radio shows over the years here in Portland, talking about astrology.

 In 2007 I created The Sirius Astrology Podcast.
 It includes interviews with fellow astrologers as well as my own discussion of various topics such as difficult transits, midlife transits, and Mercury Retrograde.
 It can still be found at iTunes with close to 50 episodes remaining available.

 I live in Portland, Oregon with my husband, Brad, and our three kitties.

 I love animals, all animals.
 (Okay, but especially cats).
 I donate to a few animal charities.

 I just completed the final draft of a Middle Reader Novel (Fantasy Genre), and I'm sending out the query letters to agents.